Seizing Your Personal Power Through Self-Destruction

 It’s often the arguments, the hurt feelings, the most painful relationships we have with people that offer us the greatest opportunity for personal growth and development, if only we look closely enough to see it.

 The imagery of the dream itself was exceptionally reminiscent of the depiction of the Death card in my Tarot deck from the Wild Unknown.
 It’s a decaying bird with outstretched wings that has nothing left but feathers and bones.

 The message behind the Death card is one of transition, endings and beginnings, the decay of old belief structures and the rise of new opportunities.
+Death and rebirth.
+Personal transformation.
 That’s precisely the type of message you might receive during a period of self-reflection meant to tear down your ego.

 Transition to what, though?

 Personal empowerment.
-Once all of those limiting beliefs have been ripped out and discarded, all you are left with is a churning, swirling cosmic sea of creative potential ready to be moulded at your will.
-You are no longer defined by the seemingly intrinsic egoic skeleton that grew with you from childhood to adulthood and then stopped shifting.
-You are free – truly free – to shed it and become whomever you choose, and that is powerful.
+Once all of those limiting beliefs and personal traumas have been ripped out and discarded, all you are left with is a churning, swirling cosmic sea of creative potential ready to be moulded at your will.
+You are no longer defined by the egoic exoskeleton that grew with you from childhood to adulthood and then abruptly stopped expanding.
+You are free–truly free–to shed it and become whomever you choose, and that is powerful.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.